django-quickstart/1.5-webfaction/README.md

 ## About

-This is a template for starting Django 1.4 projects and rapidly deploying to webfaction.
+This is a template for starting Django 1.5 projects and deploying to webfaction.
 It is opinionated and configured for the things that I like and repetitively end up adding before deployment.
-It works with 1.5 but has not been thoroughly tested with 1.5.
+It will not work with 1.4, but should work with 1.6.

-While this quickstart is what I use personally, it is not promised to be complete or bug free.
+THIS IS A WORK IN PROGRESS AS OF 12/28/2013.
+I AM IN THE PROCESS OF PORTING THIS OVER FROM MY HEROKU TEMPLATE.

-## Skel Template Features ##
+## Quickstart Template Features ##
 #####Logical default file tree
 - Global assets, fixtures, applib directory.
 - Project template and misc directories by default.